History

 The Kiwi SLSC was formed in 1964 by Ivan Wilson after a breakaway from the Westshore Club.

 The club patrolled the southern end of Westshore Beach.
 Membership grew quickly and the club achieved immediate success in competition.
-The beach however was very safe with little surf and in the 5 years the Kiwi club was domiciled at Westshore no rescues were carried out.
+The beach however was very safe with little surf and in the five years the Kiwi club was based at Westshore, no rescues were carried out.

-Our club membership come from both Napier and Hastings.
+Our club members come from both Napier and Hastings.

-The beach has 30 bach’s but no permanent residents therefore the community we serve resides in both the wider Hastings and Napier districts.
+The beach has 30 baches but no permanent residents, therefore the community we serve resides in both the wider Hastings and Napier districts.
 We also facilitate Beach Education for primary and intermediate schools that travel from all over the Region.

-We train our members to become valuable Life Savers who patrol our beach, teaching techniques from surf swimming through to vital life saving and resuscitation skills.
-During patrol season, Junior surf (ages 7 – 13) training is conducted at the beach each Sunday morning from 10am.
+We train our members to become valuable Life Savers who patrol our beach, teaching techniques from surf swimming through to vital Life Saving and resuscitation skills.
+During patrol season, Junior Surf (ages 7 – 13) sessions are held at Ocean Beach (and sometimes at Kiwi Beach), each Sunday morning from 10am.

-Once 14 and a qualified lifeguard, Surf Sports competition provides members the opportunity to refine and practice their lifesaving skills in the competition arena at local, state, national and international level.
+Once 14 and a qualified lifeguard, Surf Sports competition provides members the opportunity to refine and practice their Life Saving skills in the competition arena at local, regional, national and international level.
 Surf Sports forms a significant component of the Surf Life Saving movement.

 Our Sponsors